-33. I. Indian students who go abroad do well.
+33. I. Indian students who go abroad do

-II.
-They are offered a job there as well.
-Conc.: These countries want to retain such master minds, so do not let them return.
+II They are offered a job there as well.
+Conc.: Those countries want to retain such master minds, so do not let them

-34. I. Hindus are allowed to have only one wife
+34. I. Hindus are allowed to have only one

-11. Muslims are allowed to have four wives.
-Conc.; In Hindus the ratio of mon and women is almost equal but in Muslims it is 1:4.
+Muslims are allowed to have four wives.
+Conc.; In Hindus the ratio of men and women is almost equal but in Muslims it ie 1 : 4.

-I. Rabindra Nath Tagore wrote many poems.
+35. I. Rabindra Nath Tagore wrote many poems.